mcharper/nextlify/content/testimonials.md

         - fmg_ftp
     - from: ECommerce Development Manager
       quote: |
         We hired Michael for his specialist expertise.
 He quickly integrated into our values based culture and added value from day one.
 He fit in so well and mixed well with our people he stayed with us for many years on a contract basis!
 He naturally developed less experienced people around him too.
-I valued Michael for his knowledge, recommendations for pushing our boundaries, he was self-managing so I could confidently leave him to development. ...
-He can communicate easily with other developers, tester and indeed clients.
+I valued Michael for his knowledge, recommendations for pushing our boundaries ...
+He can communicate easily with other developers, testers and indeed clients.
 Hence I have no hesitation in recommending him!
       client: First Direct
       relatedProjects:
         - fd_intranet